Prethermalization and entanglement dynamics in interacting topological pumps: Discussion

 Our study of the entanglement spectrum of the system also revealed intriguing structure as well as the emergence of long equilibration timescales, intermediate between $\tau_{\rm intra}$ and $\tau_{\rm inter}$.
-This structure highlights that, even with rapid absorption of energy from the driving field, the formation of a maximal entropy like state (restricted to the low energy sector) is a complex process that requires the development of many-particle correlations.
+This structure highlights that, even with rapid absorption of energy from the driving field, the formation of a maximal-entropy-like state (restricted to the low energy sector) is a complex process that requires the development of many-particle correlations.
+Even at times when one-body observables such as the current have already converged to their expected quasisteady state values, many-particle correlations continue to develop and evolve over long times.
 Further investigation of this structure and slow equilibration of many-body correlations, along with their implications for the reversibility of the system's dynamics, provide additional fertile ground for further investigation.\\

 \textbf{Acknowledgements:} R.~G., A.~C.~B., and M.~R. gratefully acknowledge the support of the European Research Council (ERC) under the European Union Horizon 2020 Research and Innovation Programme (Grant Agreement No.~678862), and the Villum Foundation.
 E.~B.~and M.~R. acknowledge support from CRC 183 of the Deutsche Forschungsgemeinschaft (project A01).
 N.~L.~acknowledges support from the European Research Council (ERC) under the European Union Horizon 2020 Research and Innovation Programme (Grant Agreement No. 639172).